MdDanish9117/Teco-Customers-Churn-Analysis/README.md

 # Teco-Customers-Churn-Analysis
-Performed end-to-end EDA using Python, Pandas, and NumPy on a real-world dataset.
+Performed end-to-end EDA using Python, Pandas,Matplotlib,Seaborn and NumPy on a real-world dataset.
 Cleaned data by handling missing values, duplicates, and outliers.
 Conducted univariate and bivariate analysis to identify key patterns and trends.
 Created insightful visualizations using Matplotlib and Seaborn.